cypherpunk-academy/2064/en/011_2021_Betrayal.md

 I don't know.
 Two FBI guys rang the bell early in the morning, Karli had just got up.
 They told Karli that something had happened in the institute, that they had some questions about it and that he should come along for two hours.
-They showed him a tab, and he came with us!
+They showed him a tablet, and he went with them!
 Just like that.
 Everything was so friendly and quiet.
-He went with us.
+He went with them.
 And I just stood there and watched.
 Now I don't even know where he is.
 They didn't tell me where they were taking him.